 3. Be sure to cancel any automatic payments when you pay off your loan.

 You can pay off your loan whenever you're ready to and there's no pre-payment penalty for doing so.
 We don't charge pre-payment fees, even if your contract lists a fee.

-Review the Lease Agreement that you signed at the dealership.
-You may also contact us to request a copy.
+Review the Lease Agreement that you signed at the retailer.
+You may contact us to request a copy.